since 2008

 TREE of LIFE LEGACIES

-a storytelling and wisdom keeping project
+storytelling and wisdom keeping

 based in the San Francisco Bay Area — traveling nationally and globally — founded by April Bell

-Your Wisdom is Your Legacy
+Your Legacy Awaits

 Fostering a Solid Foundation